The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2

 \subsection{Evolution of the inner detector trigger strategy from \runi to \runii}

-For the \runi trigger, the events being processed by the event filter must have already passed the Level 2 selection.
-Consequently, running any algorithm in the event filter that was more efficient than the Level 2 counterpart was in some sense unnecessary as any event that had not passed the Level 2 stage would have already been lost.
-The general purpose in running the event filter was to confirm the objects selected by Level 2 and improve on the precision of their reconstruction to allow the application of tighter selection for further rate reduction.
-However, the longer processing time available for the offline algorithms executed in the \runi event filter afforded by the lower processing rate meant that the EF tracking was indeed more efficient than that in Level 2, but that this additional efficiency could not be exploited as the events would have already been rejected by the Level 2 trigger.
+The general purpose in running the event filter during \runi was to confirm the objects reconstructed and selected by Level 2, and to improve on the precision of their reconstruction, so allowing for the application of tighter selection to further reduce the rate.
+For the \runi trigger, the events processed by the event filter were necessarily required to have passed the Level 2 selection and consequently, running any algorithm in the event filter that was more efficient than its Level 2 counterpart was in some sense unnecessary, as any event that had not passed the Level 2 stage would have already been discarded.
+However, the longer processing times available for the offline algorithms executed in the \runi event filter afforded by the lower processing rate meant that the EF tracking was indeed more efficient than that in Level 2, but that this additional efficiency could not be exploited as the events would have already been rejected by the Level 2 trigger.

 As mentioned in Section~\ref{section:two}, for \runii, the previously separate L2 and EF processing stages were merged to instead run as part of the same process on individual HLT nodes within the HLT farm.
 This merging allows information from algorithms that previously ran in the L2 reconstruction stage to more easily be used later in the processing chain, thus removing any need to run separate, duplicated data preparation and pattern recognition stages for the tracking.